Pair size and quantum geometry in a multiband Hubbard model: Mean-field BCS problem

-Note that Eq.~(\ref{eqn:mbintra}) is simply a sum over the well-known single-band expression~\cite{engelbrecht97}.
-Furthermore, similarly to $(\xi_{2b}^2)^\mathrm{inter}_{ij}$, $(\xi_{Cp}^2)^\mathrm{inter}_{ij}$ also receives no contribution from band touchings.
-Specifically, the first sum cancels out the touching contributions from the second sum whenever $ \varepsilon_{n\mathbf{k}} = \varepsilon_{m\mathbf{k}} $ for any $n \neq m$.
+Note that Eq.~(\ref{eqn:mbintra}) is simply a sum over the well-known single-band expression~\cite{pistolesi94, engelbrecht97}.
+In the context of cold Fermi gases, this latter length scale was shown to qualitatively agree with the pair size extracted from radio-frequency-spectrum measurements across the BCS-BEC crossover~\cite{schunck08}.
+Furthermore, similarly to $(\xi_{2b}^2)^\mathrm{inter}_{ij}$, $(\xi_{Cp}^2)^\mathrm{inter}_{ij}$ also receives no contribution from band touchings, i.e., the first sum cancels those touching contributions from the second sum whenever $ \varepsilon_{n\mathbf{k}} = \varepsilon_{m\mathbf{k}} $ for any $n \neq m$.
 It is also reassuring to see that Eqs.~(\ref{eqn:mbintra}) and~(\ref{eqn:mbinter}) reproduce Eqs.~(\ref{eqn:2bintra}) and~(\ref{eqn:2binter}), respectively, in the dilute limit $F \ll 1$ where $\mu \to E_b/2 < 0$ and $\xi_{n \mathbf{k}} \gg \Delta_0$ for every state in the BZ.
-This is typically the case in the BEC limit when $U/t \gg 1$, but not when moving away from it towards the BCS limit.
+This is typically the case in the BEC limit when $U/t \gg 1$, but not when moving away from it towards the BCS regime of dispersive bands.

+The pair size is a meaningful observable, representing the characteristic length scale associated with the pair-correlation function.
+Its physical significance is well-established in the BCS-BEC crossover literature~\cite{pistolesi94, engelbrecht97, schunck08, yu2014}.
+For instance, in the continuum limit, the pair size aligns (up to a factor of order unity) with the phase coherence length in the BCS regime, while it precisely matches the size of two-body bound states in the BEC regime.
+This duality underscores its utility in capturing pair correlations across the crossover.